If you’ve ever found yourself in search of a new place to live and your credit is less than perfect, you probably know it’s not easy.

 - Sign a shorter lease.
 Inquire about shorter lease options in order to gain the respect and trust of the landlord.
 This may cost you more initially, but they may be willing to lock you into a long-term lease once you have shown them that you will be a tenant who makes timely payments.

 - Find a co-signer.
-If all else fails, find someone with a strong credit history and verifiable income who is willing to co-sign the lease agreement on your behalf.
+If all else fails, see if you can find someone with a strong credit history and verifiable income who is willing to co-sign the lease agreement.

 The application process

-If you still can’t get approved for a rental, work hard to improve your credit and start the search all over again when the time is right.
+If you still can’t get approved for a rental, you may need to spend some time improving your credit and then take another run at the ideal rental home.

 This article was originally published on MoneyTalksNews.com as '5 Tips for Renting a Home When Your Credit Is Poor'.